Achievable logoAchievable logo

 Any security (including a revenue obligation) issued or guaranteed by the United States, any state, any political subdivision of a state, or any agency or corporate or other instrumentality of one or more of the foregoing

-Any security issued by a government of the United States is considered exempt.
-As we’ve previously discussed, there are three layers of government securities to be aware of:
+Any security issued or guaranteed by a US government entity is exempt.
+There are three broad layers of government securities to keep in mind:

 Canadian government securities